cw75/tiered-storage/README.md

 # High Performance Lattices

+A C++ library that contains high performance lattices that can be composed to build scalable systems.
+Currently, the library is only tested under Ubuntu/Linux and Mac OS X.

 Build Instructions:

 1. Download and install llvm and Clang.
 Clang is assumed to reside in `/usr/bin/`.